What does a Emergency Dispatcher do?

 Is becoming a Emergency Dispatcher a good career path?

-Being an emergency dispatcher has its own set of advantages and challenges.
-Understanding these can help someone decide if this career is right for them.
-Here are some pros and cons to consider.
+Working as an emergency dispatcher has its benefits and challenges.
+Here are some pros and cons to consider:

 What is the job outlook for a Emergency Dispatcher?